kragorg/dng/chapters/2025-03-30 — Dungeons and Gardens.md

 Doctor Pepe steps forward, “We’ve managed to gather all we could, from both of the vials that Urgon found.”

-Elro continues, “I want to hire you to travel to Eiselcross and retrieve this cure.
+Elro continues, “I want to hire you to travel to Foren and retrieve this cure.
 There’s a ship, the Remorhaz, that will take you there.
 Find the cure, use of it what you need, but the rest… At Syrinlya, you’ll find an elf, an Uthordurnian, that goes by the moniker ‘The Buyer’.
 Give the cure to him, and he can teleport it back here to Palebank.
 Do this, and you will be rewarded 200 gold.”

 Elara, ever the bargain hunter, stirs the conversation.
 “Considering the journey’s danger, perhaps we require a bit more compensation for our troubles…”